Frequently Asked Questions

 Is my subject eligible for a historical marker?

 To qualify for a marker, buildings, structures, and sites of special events typically must be at least 50 years old.
+Markers recognizing events are considered only when the event in question took place at least twenty-five years prior to the date of the application.
 Nominations devoted to people generally require the subject to have been deceased 25 years or more.
 School and church structures, along with church congregations, must be at least 50 years old to qualify for a marker (although most successful nominations are significantly older).